chaudhary-tushar/Swiggy-Scraping-and-API/README.md

 Description:

  Web scraping with Selenium to extract data from Swiggy.
+- Scraping using selenium in headless mode and with concurrency.
 - Storage of scraped data in MySQL, MongoDB, and PostgreSQL databases.
-- Integration of MySQL with Django framework to create a RESTful API with the cities endpoint.
-- Integration of MongoDB with Flask framework to create a RESTful API with the restaurants endpoint.
+- Using pandas to format and process intermittent csv files data.
+- Using nested concurrency to scrape 64  restaurant menus at once.
-- Integration of PostgreSQL with FastAPI framework to create a RESTful API with the menu data endpoint.
+- Integration of MySQL with Django framework, MongoDB with Flask framework  and PostgreSQL with FastAPI framework to create a RESTful API .